ModUDuke/Causal-Inference-Introduction/chapter2.md

 //player.vimeo.com/video/276320364

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:311670fb1a
-## Unhappiness at Unter: Identifying heterogeneous outcomes - ATE
+## Unhappiness at Unter: Identifying Heterogeneous Outcomes - ATE
 The transportation network company, Unter Technologies, is interested in improving their employee morale and reducing employee turnover rate by downsizing their Human Resources (HR) Department.

 To make sure this would not antagonize their workforce, Unter conducts an experiment: With a balanced sample of employees, Unter tells a treatment group that the HR Department will be downsized in the following year, and a control group that the HR Department will remain the same size in the following year (and magically, they don't end up discussing this with each other).
 Unter then surveys the employees to find out whether employees plan to look for new jobs, with response options 0="No" and 1="Yes."